shavonn/laraca-arch/docs/config-structure.md

 ### Via Parent

-Additional keys can be added to the `structure` to serve as parent directories.
+Additional keys can be added to the `struct` to serve as parent directories.

 ```php
 'data' => [